whiprandolph/bestseller/Part 2 - Why Are We So Lost/11 - Why Don't More People Stand Together.md

 A similar pattern is playing out in the United States with the Black Lives Matter movement.
 In 2024, the "impact" page on blacklivesmatter.com proclaimed "We are building an institution to fight white supremacy."
 The "about us" page on m4bl.org (Movement for Black Lives) stated "We are anti-capitalist."
 Yet the movement is heavily funded by some of the wealthiest white capitalists on the planet, including the people behind the Ford Foundation who have donated more than $840,000,000 to Black Lives Matter-related organizations since 2011.

 The Ford Foundation is the "philanthropic" organization based on the wealth of white capitalist Henry Ford, founder of the Ford car company.
 As early as 1951 it had ties with the US Central Intelligence Agency, which requested its help doing psychological warfare operations in Asia.
 Ford Foundation directors have included some of the most politically connected white Americans, including John McCloy who also worked as president of the World bank, high commissioner for Occupied Germany after World War II, assistant secretary of war, and chairman of Chase Manhattan Bank.
-Other rich white donors to Black Lives Matter-related groups include Mark Zuckerberg (ceo of Facebook) and Pierre Omidyar (cofounder of eBay).
+Other rich donors to Black Lives Matter-related groups include Mark Zuckerberg (ceo of Facebook) and Pierre Omidyar (cofounder of eBay).

 Black Lives Matter organizers proclaim they are anti-white supremacy and anti-capitalist.
 But do you think that a movement so heavily funded by rich white capitalists will threaten the power of rich white capitalists?